Our Mission: Boston Area Gleaners, Inc. is a 501(c)(3) non-profit organization dedicated to rescuing surplus farm crops for people in need.

 How can I get involved?

-How much food does BAG glean each year?
+How much food does Boston Area Gleaners glean each year?

-BAG receives funding from individual donors, foundations, and local businesses.
+We receive funding from individual donors, foundations, and local businesses.
 We also accept a nominal storage and handling fee from our regular recipient agencies, which helps us cover the cost of fuel and delivery labor.
 For a list of our recent supporters, click here.
+To read our Annual Report, click here.

 Interested in donating?
 Check out our donation page, consider buying some BAG SWAG, and/or utilize your employer's matching gift program.

-BAG currently partners with over 70 farms in eastern Massachusetts, and the list is always growing.
-If you are a farmer who wants to donate produce to BAG, please click here to learn more.
+We currently partner with over 70 farms in eastern Massachusetts, and the list is always growing.
+If you are a farmer who wants to donate produce, please click here to learn more.

-What type of produce does BAG glean?
-How long is the Gleaning Season?
+What type of produce does Boston Area Gleaners harvest?
+How long is the gleaning season?

 If it grows in eastern Massachusetts, we probably glean it!
 We glean fruits and vegetables (no animal products).
 What we glean during a given time of year depends on what is available at our partner farms.
 The gleaning season typically starts in June and often lasts well into January of the next year.
 Our slowest months are February - May.
 The conditions of each individual growing season might create a surplus of one crop but a dearth of another.